intropercib/8085-mP/README.md

 The simulator is compatible with Windows, Linux, and macOS.

 - Windows: No additional considerations.
-- Linux: Ensure you have the necessary dependencies by running the command mentioned under "Prerequisites."
+- Linux: Ensure you have the necessary dependencies by running the command mentioned under [Prerequisites.](#prerequisites)
 - macOS: Similar to Linux, ensure the required dependencies are installed.

 ## Currently Working On:
+1. Flag modification `main`
 1. Branching Group `main`
 2. AI integration
 2. Stack Group